lizhou21/lizhou21.github.io/_pages/about.md

 I'm currently a Postdoc research fellow at [CUHK-Shenzhen](https://www.cuhk.edu.cn/en), working with [Prof. Haizhou Li](https://colips.org/~eleliha/).
 I received my PhD degree from [UESTC](https://www.uestc.edu.cn/) in June 2024, supervised by Prof. [Wenyu Chen](https://www.researchgate.net/profile/Wenyu-Chen-10).
 During my PhD journey, I visited the [CoAStaL](https://coastalcph.github.io/) NLP group in the University of Copenhagen (2022-2023), supervised by Prof. [Daniel Hershcovich](https://danielhers.github.io/) and working with the rest of the team.

-My research interest focuses on cultural knowledge probing and enhancing, cross-cultural and multi-lingual transfer learning, language models evaluation, relation extraction, graph meaning representation of language, and graph neural networks.
+My research interest focuses on human-center NLP, multilingual and multicultural alignment,
+LLM bias,
+AI Safety,
+semantic representation learning.
+I recently also focus on combining speech technology with LLMs.

 I enjoy taking on new challenges in NLP.
 It allows me to learn, grow, and enhance my research abilities.